MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/Budget.md

 ## <a name="campaigns"></a>campaigns

-Gets a [selector](../concepts/selectors.md) that returns all campaigns that share this budget.
+Gets a [selector](../concepts/selectors.md) used to filter the list of campaigns that share this budget.

 You can call this method only from a budget object that you get from [BudgetSelector](BudgetSelector.md); you cannot call it if the source of the budget is the campaign's [getBudget](Campaign.md#getbudget) method.